“May you live in interesting times,” goes the Chinese curse.

 When you cut costs in step one did you save the expensive car or club membership and sacrifice an expensive but high calibre team member?
 Did you impair your ability to grow in the future?
 Did you alienate clients or talent through desperate, mercenary or underhanded tactics?
 Your place in the new reality is likely to be heavily influenced by how you handled the transition of the first two steps.
 Maintain your integrity and cut investments in the future last because you do not want to survive the crisis only to find yourself effectively starting over again.
 You want to come rocketing out of this when the economy turns good.

 There is always opportunity in volatility.
 Make it a goal to come out of this crisis and recession and into the new long term reality positioned to win.
 That goal in itself will shift your mindset from defense to offense, from negative to positive.
 Make yourself a promise: you will be better off after this.
 Look further ahead than the rest of the market and make a bet on your prediction of that future.
 In the words of Goethe, “Boldness has genius, power and magic in it.”

 How Things Have Changed at Win Without Pitching

-While we have cancelled three public workshops we had scheduled between April and October, 2020 and we won’t be travelling to deliver onsite training until it is responsible to do so, we continue to deliver all of our training curriculum (positioning, lead gen, selling, pricing & negotiating) via our remote training programs in private and group formats, and we continue to guide our clients through one-to-one coaching.
+While we have cancelled three public workshops we had scheduled between April and October, 2020 and we won’t be travelling to deliver onsite training until it is responsible to do so, we continue to deliver all of our training curriculum (positioning, lead gen, selling, pricing & negotiating) via our remote training programs in private and group formats.
 If you want to know more about any of these services, or you have any questions for me, feel free to reach out.

 Best of luck in the interesting times ahead.